DistAlgo/alda/README.md

 - The `infer` function returns a set for each query in the order of specifying `queries`.

 #### Automatic maintainence
-When using rules with only non-local predicates, the derived predicates are automatically updated without any explicit call to `infer` when any of the base predicate is updated.
+When using rules with only non-local predicates, the derived predicates are automatically updated without any explicit calls to `infer` when any of the base predicate is updated.

 ### Running a program with rules